opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 Please note that projects may also use additional databases.
 This database is mainly use to colelct CI results and scenario trust indicators.

-This database is cloned for plugfest.
+This database is also cloned for OPNFV Plugfest.

 The test API